EOSIO/eosio.cdt/docs/09_tutorials/01_binary-extension.md

 Missing field 'secondary_key' in input object while processing struct 'regpkey'
 ```

-Whoops! you aren't able to write to table the original way with the upgraded action either!
+Whoops, you aren't able to write to table the original way with the upgraded action either.

 <hr>Ok, back up and wrap the new field and the new action parameter in an `eosio::binary_extension` type: